tchr112/day_5_githubpages/README.md

 **About Me** 🎓

-I hold a degree in Computer Science with a focus on data analytics.
 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
 🌐 Curious about web scraping and API integration.